deweyjose/push2d2/README.md

 There is way too much information out there.

 I finally purchased a book, [Practical Astronomy With Your Calculator](https://www.amazon.com/gp/product/1108436072/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1), that really helped.
 I prototyped the equations in a google sheet first.
 Once I was able to compute RA and Dec properly there I ported it to [calc.c](src/calc.c).

+# Outcome...
+Success.
+Maiden voyage on 6/24/2022 and it worked!
+Tracking was incredibly accurate, better than I had hoped for.
+I was able to find two star clusters that I would have no chance of finding by star hopping.

+- [Messier 92](https://en.wikipedia.org/wiki/Messier_92).
+It was dim but I saw the general shape of the cluster.
+- [Messier 13](https://en.wikipedia.org/wiki/Messier_13).
+Similar to M92 - dim but I saw it.

 # Appendix
 - [Practical Astronomy With Your Calculator](https://www.amazon.com/gp/product/1108436072/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1)